automation-tasks-rs/cargo_auto_lib/README.md

 ## TODO

+Use the new `#![doc=include_str!("README.md")]` to avoid super clutter in `lib.rs` doc comments.

 Automate badges for crates.io, doc.rs, lib.rs, license, crev review.
 Check if they exist and create badges.
-Create a git tag, a github release and in the same time RELEASES.md after publishing on crates.io.
+Create a git tag, a GitHub release and at the same time RELEASES.md after publishing on crates.io.
 There is no binary upload for library releases.

 ## Open-source and free as a beer